 These are the job roles that usually influence your deal inside target accounts.
 I’ll reveal the Buying Committee definition in the next section while describing its importance and the committees’ roles more thoroughly.

 It is a group of people that somehow influence your deal inside your target accounts.
 B2B marketers define four general roles inside a buying committee.

 Those are the people who are usually in charge of initial product/vendor research.
 They attend discovery calls with you, prepare comparison reports, and provide info with personal takeaways from calls to the decision-makers.

-In mid-size and enterprise segments, champions could be persons who will be the end-user of your product or collaborate with you as a contractor.
+In mid-size and enterprise companies, champions usually are the end-users of your product or people who’ll collaborate with you.